A Promising Report Card for an Innovation School

 If anything, the Denver Green School testifies to the extensive reach of DU’s Ritchie Program for School Leaders, created more than 15 years ago to prepare education professionals to steer schools effectively.
 “We study systems and culture and change,” says Susan Korach, the program’s co-creator and chair of the Morgridge College’s educational leadership and policy studies department.
 Along the way, program participants are called on to design a school they would like to lead.

 Fresh from this exercise, Diaz, Harrer and company got together to begin outlining their dream enterprise.
-Coyne, then working at what was DU’s Center for Community Engagement and Service Learning, joined the team as well, eager to be part of this groundbreaking enterprise.
+Coyne, then working at what was DU’s Center for Community Engagement to advance Scholarship & Learning, joined the team as well, eager to be part of this groundbreaking enterprise.

 “As I like to tell the story,” Coyne recalls, “Craig, Mimi, [Post] and myself, we all got together over many cups of coffee and many pitchers of beer.
 We concluded we wanted to do something different, something truly more innovative, than what was done at the time.”